 - Bachelor of Science (BS) in one of the biological sciences or closely related fields

-- Specific course prerequisites in cell biology with lab, genetics with lab, microbiology with lab, immunology, and statistics
+- Specific course prerequisites in cell biology with lab, genetics with lab, microbiology with lab, and statistics

 - Official transcripts